Housing Enforcement, Property Standards & Disrepair

 If you are a tenant from a Social Landlord you must in the first instance contact you housing officer or the repairs team to report the problem and work with your housing association thoroughly before contacting the private sector housing team.

 If appropriate the Property Standards Officer will visit your property after notifying your landlord of your complaint.
+It may not always be practicable to notify the landlord, as there may be emergency situations that need to acted on immediately.
 During this visit the property will be inspected and assessed using the Housing Health and Safety Rating System (HHSRS) (guide).
 The risk assessments are based on the likelihood of an occurrence causing harm and the probable severity of the outcomes of the occurrence.
 It relies on the informed professional judgements of both of these to provide a simple means of representing the severity of any dangers present in a dwelling.The hazards are rated and the severity is categorised as a Category 1 Hazard which is the most sever and the Council has a duty to get remedied and a Category 2 Hazard which is less sever and the Council has a power to remedy.
 This will determine the next step for the complaint

 Where ever possible we try to improve the standards of the property by working with the landlord, owner or leaseholder.
 However in some circumstances it is necessary to take formal action.
 This includes: